jpribeiro7/jenkinsTest/README.md

 # jenkinsTest

-Build must be triggered now
+No way jenkins does not build now